 Soon after your baby is born, a nurse or doctor will whisk them away to examine their baby health, including their features and vital signs in a series of tests called Apgars.

 Your baby's heart rate, breathing, muscle tone, reflex response, and color are each given a score between 0 and 2.
 The scores are then totaled.
 Ninety percent of newborns score between 8 and 10 (out of 10) by five minutes old.

 Alive and Kicking

-For your baby, his first few days in the hospital will be much like his first few weeks after he gets home.
+For your baby, their first few days in the hospital will be much like their first few weeks after they gets home.
 Sleep (between 12 and 20 hours a day for the first three weeks).
 Wake up every 2-3 hours to eat.
 Pose for some photos.
 Cry.
 Meet the family.
 Do a little kicking.

 These first movements are common baby reflexes, in response to things that stimulate him.
-They are also exercising his tiny muscles for more coordinated movements later on.
+They are also exercising their tiny muscles for more coordinated movements later on.